In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Avoid shiny object syndrome

-The second most common issue I see people encounter is what I call "shiny object syndrome," in which they find a tutorial series that works well for them and begin making progress, but after a week or two, they notice another tutorial series that they want to follow and jump ship to that instead.
+The second most common issue is "shiny object syndrome," in which they find a tutorial series that works well for them and begin making progress, but after a week or two, they notice another tutorial series that they want to follow and jump ship to that instead.

 The issue here is that many aspects of learning anything are uninteresting.
 That isn't necessarily the fault of the teacher.